Year Zero: The Silent Death of Cambodia: Responses by William Shawcross and others

-According to The Times journalist Oliver Kamm, however, Pilger "failed to disclose that Communist Vietnam, having invaded Cambodia and installed a puppet regime, was trying to control which starving people were fed and which were not".

 William Shawcross wrote in his book The Quality of Mercy: Cambodia, Holocaust and Modern Conscience (1984) about Pilger's series of articles about Cambodia in the Daily Mirror during August 1979:

 A rather interesting quality of the articles was their concentration on Nazism and the holocaust.
 Pilger called Pol Pot 'an Asian Hitler' — and said he was even worse than Hitler ...
-Again and again Pilger compared the Khmer Rouge to the Nazis.
-Their Marxist-Leninist ideology was not even mentioned in the Mirror, except to say they were inspired by the Red Guards.
-Their intellectual origins were described as 'anarchist' rather than Communist.
+Again and again Pilger compared the Khmer Rouge to the Nazis...Their Marxist-Leninist ideology was not even mentioned in the Mirror, except to say they were inspired by the Red Guards.

-Ben Kiernan, in his review of Shawcross's book, notes that Pilger did compare Pol Pot's Khmer Rouge to Stalin's terror, as well as to Mao's Red Guards.
+Ben Kiernan, in his review of Shawcross's book, notes that Pilger compared Pol Pot's Khmer Rouge to Stalin's terror, as well as to Mao's Red Guards.
 Kiernan notes instances where other writers' comparisons of Pol Pot to Hitler or the Vietnamese to the Nazis are either accepted by Shawcross in his account, or not mentioned.

-Shawcross wrote in The Quality of Mercy that "Pilger's reports underwrote almost everything that refugees along the Thai border had been saying about the cruelty of Khmer Rouge rule since 1975, and that had already appeared in the books by the Reader's Digest and Francois Ponchaud.
-Nonetheless, the reaction to the stories in Britain was as if they were something quite new."
-Oliver Kamm asserted in 2006: "Pilger's documentaries are full of falsehoods.
-They operate by misdirection, simultaneously denouncing one form of injustice while ignoring or denying others".
-In Heroes, Pilger disputes François Ponchaud and Shawcross' account of Vietnamesse atrocities during the Vietnamese invasion and near famine as being "unsubstantiated".

-Ponchaud had interviewed members of anti-communist groups living in the Thai refugee border camps.
-According to Pilger, "At the very least the effect of Shawcross's 'exposé'" of Cambodian's treatment at the hands of the Vietnamese "was to blur the difference between Cambodia under Pol Pot and Cambodia liberated by the Vietnamese: in truth. a difference of night and day".
-In his book, Shawcross himself doubted that anyone had died of starvation.